RichardFelix/HLSv2/README.md

         -Themes choices are ( 'dark', 'light', 'neon ) also null can be used to change chart back to default theme

+#License
+MIT license
+Copyright (c) 2015 HLS

+See the file license.txt for copying permission.